IrvHenri/tellit-react/README.md

 ## Features

+ - users can sign up and create an account
+ - users can login
  - users can start a story
  - users can add contributions to an existing story
  - users can upvote a contribution
  - users can see upvotes of a contribution
  - the creator of a story can accept a contribution; this merges it to the rest of the story
  - the creator of a story can mark the story complete
+ - Protected Routes via jsonwebtoken

 ### Preview